David-Else/developer-workstation-setup-script-debian/README.md

 # Developer Workstation Setup Script Debian Edition

+TODO:

+- recompile nnn with nerd fonts
+- recompile showmethekey
+- use upcomiing keyd package and redone installing config
+- use upcoming Helix package
+- use upcoming Blender package

 ![Debian_logo](./images/debian_logo.svg)

 This guide provides instructions for setting up a developer workstation using Debian 13 "Trixie".
 The setup scripts automate the installation of necessary software and configurations.